 Middle-of-the-funnel content must do three things:

-- Educate those customers at the middle of the funnel about what makes your brand different than others.
+- Educate those customers in the middle of the funnel about what makes your brand different than others.

 - Provide a constant connection with your audiences to establish brand loyalty.